fennel-ai/client/docs/pages/api-reference/aggregations/lastk.md

 status: published
 ---
 ### LastK
-Aggregation to computes a rolling list of the latest values for each group within a window.
+Aggregation to compute a rolling list of the latest values for each group within a window.

 #### Parameters